 Who are We?

-Founded in 2015, CU FIRST aims to promote and expand FIRST® (For Inspiration and Recognition of Science and Technology) and it’s robotics-based educational programs for children both on-campus at Carleton University, and across the National Capital Region.
+Founded in 2015, the Carleton University FIRST Robotics Alumni & Mentoring Association (CU FIRST), aims to promote and expand FIRST® (For Inspiration and Recognition of Science and Technology) and it’s robotics-based educational programs for children both on-campus at Carleton University, and across the National Capital Region.

 As an official FIRST Alumni Collegiate Group, we provide resources and assistance to University and College students that previously participated in one of FIRST‘s family of programs, helping them make the transition to become Coaches, Mentors, and Volunteers.
 We also maintain close relationships with area teams and event planning committees across Eastern Ontario to provide as much support as possible and ensure continued growth in the region.